 How to take scale samples for the project

-Please collect scale samples from bass you catch.
+Please collect scale samples from any bass you catch.
 Scales from all sizes of bass are required.

 - Wet hands and equipment when sampling live fish.
 Place a wet hand or damp cloth over the head of the fish to calm it.